Business Loans For A Pawn Shop

 If you need to take out a small business loan, you have several options available.
 The best loan for your business will meet your business’ needs and support your growth.

 Banks and traditional lenders tend to avoid lending to some industries, and pawn shops are one of them.
 Even if you have an excellent credit score, a bank could deny your small business loan application.
-A bad credit business loan, offered by alternative lenders, refers to loans that have lesser or different requirements than a bank loan.
+A merchant cash advance, offered by alternative lenders, refers to a type of business funding that has different requirements than a bank loan.

-To qualify for a bad credit business loan, you must have a credit score above 500.
+To qualify for a MCA loan, you are only required to have a credit score above 500.
 Alternative lenders give more weight to the amount of revenues your business generates when making a lending decision, so they require minimum monthly revenues of $8,000.
 Banks also rarely lend to companies with less than two years of operations, but alternative lenders will work with after two months of operations.

-Shield Funding extends loans in amounts ranging from $5,000 to $1 million, though underwriting will demand more documentation for higher value loans.
-Due to the higher risk that these loans represent, interest rates will be between 12% to 45%.
+Shield Funding extends MCA loans in amounts ranging from $5,000 to $1 million, though underwriting will demand more documentation for higher value funding.
+Due to the higher risk that this type of funding represents, interest rates will be between 12% to 45%.

 Has a short-term opportunity dropped in your lap?
 Perhaps a nearby pawn store has gone out of business, and you could acquire their inventory at bargain-basement prices.
 Or, the storefront next door has opened up, and you want to expand.
 A short term loan provides you with the capital to fund a short term project.